 So, I think everyone here should know that nutrition, is 80% of your results.
 This means that only 20% of your results rely on the actual workouts.
 But the problem is, most people don’t know how to eat properly!
 This is why Beachbody included a T25 nutrition guide into their Focus: T25 workout program.
-This makes nutrition really easy, and I’ll help to break it down even further in the following article.
+This makes nutrition easy, and I’ll help to break it down even further in the following article.

 How to Calculate Calories in the T25 Nutrition Guide

-Beachbody made this part really simple.
-The hardest part for beginners is know how many calories to eat every day.
+Beachbody made this part simple.
+The hardest part for beginners is to know how many calories to eat every day.
 So, Beachbody made a simple 4 step calorie nutrition quiz.
 I’ll post the picture below, and you just need to follow the instructions.
 From there, you’ll know how many calories you should be eating!

 Tips to Not Overeat

 So many people tend to eat when they’re bored, don’t do that!
-Only eat when you are actually hungry, this is very important.
-But of course don’t overeat either.
+Only eat when you are hungry, this is very important.
+But of course, don’t overeat either.
 When you eat when you’re hungry, you are keeping your body fed, which helps your metabolism going at a good, steady pace throughout the day.

 The point of this section is, listen to your body.
-Use the T25 calorie test with your best judgement.
+Use the T25 calorie test with your best judgment.
 If your body is telling you it needs more food, then give it more food.
 That being said though, be extra careful not to overeat, you need to be in a calorie deficit to lose weight.

 What Should My Macro’s be for T25?

-This is where the T25 nutrition guide doesn’t give you enough information, in my opinion.
+This is where the nutrition guide doesn’t give you enough information, in my opinion.
 The main macro-nutrients are protein, carbohydrates, and fats.
 To get the best results, you need to eat a good portion of each every single day.

-I recommend starting at 40% protein, 30% carbs, and 30% fats to begin with, then start tweaking the numbers to see what yields better results.
+I recommend starting at 40% protein, 30% carbs, and 30% fats, to begin with, then start tweaking the numbers to see what yields better results.

-- Carbohydrats: 1 gram contains 4 calories
+- Carbohydrates: 1 gram contains four calories

-- Proteins: 1 gram contains 4 calories
+- Proteins: 1 gram provides four calories

-- Fats: 1 gram contains 9 calories.
+- Fats: 1 gram contains nine calories.

 I hope you all have found this to be somewhat helpful!
 If you have, please make sure to share this with your friends and read some more t25 reviews here 🙂